What Should I Do if I Suspect Stockbroker Fraud?

 Investors should be aware of the most common types of investor fraud.
 These types of fraud result in thousands of FINRA arbitration disputes every year.

-• Stock broker fraud might consist of unsuitable investment recommendations.
+- Stockbroker fraud may involve unsuitable investment recommendations.
 Unsuitable investments are overly risky financial products that brokers recommend to their clients for the sake of commissions.
 Riskier financial products often come with a significant payday for the broker.

-• Commission abuse also takes the form of excessive trading – each trade comes with a small commission for the broker, so brokers have a financial incentive to execute as many trades as possible.
+- Commission abuse also takes the form of excessive trading: each trade incurs a small commission for the broker, creating a financial incentive to execute as many trades as possible.
 Make sure you know how much you pay every year in transaction fees.

 If you believe your broker engaged in fraud through deceit or some other form of misconduct, you can report them to FINRA using their online portal.
 In their “Questions You Should Ask Before Filing a Complaint” brochure, FINRA states: